Jason McElwain: Reaction

-Teacher Andy McCormack was in the audience that night to see the game.
-McCormack was Jason's Speech/Language Pathologist throughout high school, and the day after the game he got a copy of the video to local sports newscaster John Kucko who put it on the news that night.
-Others followed suit, and within days the tape reached a national audience.
-McCormack continued to support Jason over the next few months in school, helping coin alternative language expressions to his now-famous "hot as a pistol" phrase and helping him construct an introduction speech when Magic Johnson came to Greece Athena to speak to the student body.

 In his hometown of Greece, New York, McElwain quickly became a celebrity.
-The family's home phone was always ringing, and when the McElwains went out for a meal, a group of fans ran into the family, praising Jason.

-Jason's speech pathologist, Andy McCormack, sent the video footage of the game to John Kucko of local TV station WROC-TV on February 16.

-Kucko, with given permission, then sent the story out nationally to CNN the day after.
-Another local TV station sent their report to CBS News.

-Days later, the game made international headlines, from BBC News and Daily Telegraph in the United Kingdom to The Age in Australia to Scoop in New Zealand.

 McElwain met President George W. Bush on March 14, 2006, when Bush stopped by a nearby airport on his way to Canandaigua, New York, so he could meet McElwain.
-Standing next to McElwain, Bush told reporters "As you can see, a special person has greeted us at the airport, Jason", and then jokingly asked "Can I call you J-Mac?"
+Standing next to McElwain, Bush told reporters, "As you can see, a special person has greeted us at the airport, Jason", and then jokingly asked, "Can I call you J-Mac?"
 Bush went on to praise McElwain, saying "Our country was captivated by an amazing story on the basketball court.
 It's the story of a young man who found his touch on the basketball court, which, in turn, touched the hearts of citizens all around the country."
 Bush also stated that upon seeing McElwain on television, he "wept, just like a lot of other people did".